ionelmc/python-hunter/README.rst

 nefarious purposes.
 It has a simple Python API and a convenient terminal API (see `Environment variable activation
 <env-var-activation_>`_).

-API is considered unstable until 1.0 is released.

 * Free software: BSD license

 Installation